 Since this activity requires you to stand fairly still outdoors in cold wintry temperatures, be sure you come prepared with warm clothing!
 Winter coats, boots, hats, and gloves are all recommended.

 And in case you’re wondering, the birds don’t seem to mind whether you feed them out of a bare hand or a gloved hand.
 Just make sure to bring some hand sanitizer to use when you’re done if you’re feeding them out of your bare hand.

 While this program mentions chickadees specifically, there are lots of other types of birds in Brecksville Reservation, too.

 Most of the other birds are unlikely to land in your hand, but you still may see them pretty up-close!
 We saw several cardinals, and even a red-bellied woodpecker while we were there.

 Essential info for feeding birds at Brecksville Reservation

 What: Hand-feeding chickadees and other non-migratory birds.

 Where: Brecksville Nature Center at Brecksville Reservation, 9000 Chippewa Creek Dr., Brecksville, OH 44141.
 It’s a short walk on a paved trail from the parking lot to the Nature Center.

 Want to learn more?
-The Cleveland Metroparks is running fewer naturalist programs right now, but you can still find birding programs offered on select days at the Brecksville Nature Center.
+The Cleveland Metroparks runs plenty of naturalist programs during the winter months.
 Visit the Brecksville Reservation website and scroll down to “Upcoming Programs & Events” for more info.